ncase/anxiety/scenes/act3.md

 h: A while back, I said: “I just want to be free from all this pain.”

-h: I got my wish!
+h: I got my wish.
 I no longer feel pain, or fear, or anxiety...

 h: I don't feel anything at all.